-When you make an FOI request, you'll receive a response within 20 working days.
+When you make an FOI request using our online form, you'll receive a response within 20 working days.
 Requests submitted by email may incur a delay.

-There may be a few exceptions to this, eg a school may take longer to respond if you ask for the information outside of term time.
+There may be a few exceptions to this, for example a school may take longer to respond if you ask for the information outside of term time.

 Our response to your FOI request

 - help to inform you of how the government and public authorities work in Jersey